 After finishing up an internship in the R & D group at Thermo Scientific, Danielle moved to California where she was hired by Dr. Lee during his time serving as President and CTO of Glassimetal Technology, an 8-person materials science startup based in Pasadena, CA, founded by Dr. Lee’s PhD advisor from Caltech.
-After working at Glassimetal for the year, Danielle decided to pursue her PhD and is now a PhD student at Caltech in Materials Science.
+After working at Glassimetal for the year, Danielle decided to pursue her PhD and is now a PhD student at Northwestern in Materials Science.

 Robert (Buddy) Fryer, class of 2011

 Buddy originally intended to pursue a Masters Degree in Medical Physics at the University of Maine, but along the way he became interested in the materials physics aspects of semiconductor interfaces and silicides.
 Buddy decided to pursue a PhD in solid state physics and is currently in his 3rd year at U Maine studying interfacial phenomena in semiconductor junctions.

 Mike completed his Masters Degree in Physics at Northeastern, got married to Anna and decided to get a job.
 Mike is employed as a software engineer in Boston.

 Jonathan Sheeks, class of 2011

 Jonathan leveraged his summer internship with startup company Zink into a permanent position.
 Zink was started by some ex-Polaroid engineers and scientists to commercialize a color printing technology that requires no ink ("zero-ink") because the colorant is contained within the print media itself.
 You can learn more about this company at its website, www.zink.com.